My Story

 Along the way, I also discovered a knack for helping others tell their stories: in classrooms, rehearsal rooms, community centers, and in the corporate world.

-But here's what I've learned about dramatic structure—in plays and real life:
+But here's what I've come to understand about dramatic structure—in plays and real life:

 The most satisfying stories bring characters full circle.